joshisumit/jekyll-now/_posts/2015-05-01-Run HPC Cluster on your laptop with LXC.md

 ##What we wiil do ?

-We will be creating one control node and then 3 worker nodes to actually do the work.
+We will be creating one master node and then 3 worker nodes to actually do the work.
 Everthing will be installed automatically by script.

 - Master Node: